Federal Long-Term Care Insurance Program

 Bed Reservations—Charges incurred for bed reservations are reimbursed at 100 percent of the daily benefit amount for up to 60 days (up to 30 days for coverage elected under the original contract and retained).

 Catastrophic Coverage—For coverage elected under the original contract and retained, benefits may be reduced if a war (declared or undeclared), act of war, or act of terrorism is determined to be a catastrophic event.
-Coverage elected under the current contract has no catastrophic event provision.
+Coverage elected under the later contracts has no catastrophic event provision.

 The Coverage Change Application is available through personnel offices and at www.ltcfeds.com/apply.